-Pre-sale tickets for Short North Tour of Homes and Gardens in Columbus are $15 otherwise $20 day of the tour.
+Pre-sale tickets for Short North Tour of Homes and Gardens in Columbus is $15 and $20 on the day of the event.

-- When: Always the third Sunday in September from 10am – 6pm (Click web link below to confirm date, time and rates)
+- When: September 17, 2017 (Always the third Sunday in September) from 10am – 6pm (Click web link below to confirm date, time and rates)